abh1sh3kk/rock-paper-scissor/README.md

- ### Just a basic Rock-Paper-Scissor game to improve in js😉
+ ### Just a basic Rock-Paper-Scissor game to get better in js😉